 Only after evaluating their part in it, should the leader turn their attention to the team, who will be more likely to own their part once the leader has?
 This form of extreme ownership is described in my post on the Agile Leaders Role in Transformation.

-By modeling the use of questions, a great leader will create an environment where high performing teams can thrive.
+By modeling the use of questions, a great leader will create an environment where high-performing teams can thrive.
 Good questions invite intellectual curiosity and create psychological safety which is the key to high performance.
 (See How to Create High Performing Teams – What I learned from Google).

-Avoid Questions That Hurt Team Performance
+Avoid Questions That Inhibit High-Performing Teams

 No one likes to be told what to do.
 Nor do most people appreciate unsolicited advice.
 All unsolicited advice is an implied criticism.